w3c/wai-intro-wcag/content/new-in-22.md

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

-WCAG 2.2 is scheduled to be completed and published in Q3 (July, August, September) 2023.
-Current versions:
+WCAG 2.2 is scheduled to be completed and published in 2023 Q3 (July, August, September).
+Drafts:
 * [WCAG 2.2 W3C Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) was approved for publication in January 2023; it does not include recent changes
 * [WCAG 2.2 Editors' Draft](https://w3c.github.io/wcag/guidelines/22/) includes proposed changes that are not yet all approved